 The Library of The Jewish Theological Seminary is the premier research library for Judaica and Hebraica in the Western Hemisphere.
 The Library's holdings consist of more than 425,000 volumes, which represent all areas of Judaica, Hebraica, and related subjects, and reflect the geographic diversity of Jewish settlement throughout history.
 The Library is renowned for its strengths in Bible and biblical commentary, rabbinics, and mysticism, with materials from France, Germany, Italy, Persia, Spain, and Yemen, among other countries.
-As the largest repository of Hebrew manuscripts in the Western Hemisphere, The Library serves as a worldwide center for scholarly research.
+As the largest repository of Hebrew manuscripts in the world, The Library serves as a global center for scholarly research.

 The Library's collections consist of items from the 10th to the 21st centuries in a wide variety of formats.
 Manuscripts, printed books, periodicals, archival papers, sound recordings, microfilms, videos, DVDs, electronic databases, musical scores, photographs, prints, maps, ketubbot, megillot, slides, greeting cards, postcards, micrographs, and broadsides are found on its shelves and website.